UVGDClub/PassTheGame_2024/README.md

 You can also export it how you wish.
 Basic knowledge of exporting Godot projects is reccomended.

-## Wining
+## Winning
 Collect at least 20 cards and find the exit circle.

 # Credits
 ## Team list:
-- Avery / Matthew / Elliot
+- Avery / Matthew / Elliott
 - Alex / Ky / Larry
 - Josh / Christian M.
 - Grace / Auri